flatironinstitute/sciware/21_IntroGithub/day1.md

 <img src="https://imgs.xkcd.com/comics/git_commit.png">

-## Connect the folder to Github
+## Connect the folder to GitHub

-Use `git remote add` to provide the URL to the Github repo.
+Use `git remote add` to provide the URL to the GitHub repo.

 The repo that is in your personal profile is usually called `origin`